 them but aluminum is better if you want the parts to last for a longer time.
 Also, with aluminum cathodes, there will not be contamination in the bath from any metal and heat buildup will be lesser.

 This anodizing equipment part is necessary to facilitate agitation.
 These pipes that have 3/32-inch holes disperse air near the anodizing tank bottom.

 If you don’t want to use the sparger pipes, pumps sizes of about 4 to 6 tank turnover/should be used to pump your anodizing solution.
 You can also make use of eductors to facilitate the solution flow.
 PVC hoods also come in handy to provide exhaust ventilation.

 Most popular racks for anodizing equipment are titanium and aluminum.
 Aluminum racks come in 6061 or 606-T6 material while titanium racks come with pure titanium and are more costly.

-The cost of anodizing machines varies depending on the size of the system and your specifications.
+The cost of anodizing machines and associated equipment varies depending on the size of the system and your specifications.

 There are low-price and higher-priced anodizing machines depending on what you have a budget for it.
 However, before ordering any aluminum anodizing machine, you must equip the sender with four important information about the requirement.

 It is true that you can apply aluminum anodizing on any alloy but don’t forget that no two alloys are the same.
 Therefore,